 Sweet Hut is a pretty amazing place, it’s a bakery and you pick out the things you want and they have all kinds of bubble teas and other drinks as well.
 It’s also a full-service bakery and you can ordered all types of cakes and pies and things.

 All that and it was the first day of daylight saving time.
 So that evening I tried to teach Lee, Chip and Katy to play a domino game called 42.
 Katy never did get the hang of bidding but after we played three of seven “tricks” she knew exactly who was holding all the trumps and who was going to win.
 We’re taking that kid to Vegas.
-We played so more games and stuffed as we were, Lee asked where the chips were.
+We played some more games and stuffed as we were, Lee asked where the chips were.
 Katy went out to the garage and came back with the chips and a box of double-decker Moon Pies.
 That moon pie was as big as Katy’s face but she wouldn’t let me take a picture.

 So we finally all crashed around midnight.
 Monday we didn’t have much on the schedule, slept late, had our Sweet Hut goodies and visited.
 Lee and Katy wanted to go see A Wrinkle in Time so we did that.
 Lee and Chip had never been to one of the fancy movie theaters with the recliners so we went to one of those.
 Lee and I worked our way through a large bucket of popcorn.
 I don’t know how Katy does it, she got a small bag of Cheetos popcorn (it’s pretty good), didn’t touch any of it until the movie started and then brought half home.
 She doesn’t get that self-control from me.
 So Katy pretty much missed a day of school to go see a movie.

 One thing Chip always wants to do when he comes here is eat real Southern food and that’s not as easy as you’d think.
 There’s Mary Mac’s that’s downtown, expensive and requires a reservation.
 Most of the southern places around here are some kind of upscale, fancy kind of take on Southern food.
 Finding something Mamaw would serve is a little trickier.
 I found a restaurant in Alpharetta that we had heard of but never been to because we eat out on Sunday and they’re closed on Sunday.
 They had a buffet that sounded really good so we took a chance on that.
 I was surprised how busy they were on a Monday.
-They did commit the cardinal sin of putting sugar in the corn bread, the banana pudding was downright disgraceful and the collard greens could have used to some ham or bacon or something.
+They did commit the cardinal sin of putting sugar in the corn bread, the banana pudding was downright disgraceful and Chip said the collard greens could have used to some ham or bacon or something.
 But otherwise it was a good dinner.
-Chip ordered a Coke but I told him if he wanted a real Southern meal he had to have iced tea.
+Chip ordered a Coke but I told him if he wanted a real Southern meal he had to have sweet tea.
 Well, it’s included in the buffet price so he got that as well.

 If we ever go out to dinner on a not-Sunday, we need to remember this place.
 It really was good other than the few things I mentioned.
 They had really good peanut butter cookies for dessert.